holidayextras/recruit-tasks-helper-functions/README.md

 ## The task

-Your mission is to refactor this code for the better as much as possible.
+Your mission is to refactor the code in `helpers.js` for the better as much as possible.
 You may want to consider the following:

   - Code repetition
   - Code clarity
   - Testability
-  - Ways in which this code could fail.
+  - Ways in which this code could fail that might not have been considered.

 Some things you might like to know: